-- Professional audit, diagnose areas for development, set objectives, produce plans for period of study and development; - Participate in communities of interest, engage in debates, present in public and online: - Participate in, and reflect on, professional practice; work independently and in teams; - Explore and evaluate current issues and problems in professional or academic practice; - Reflect on personal development and prepare plans for the future.
+- Audit of professional, production, technical and study skills: diagnose areas for personal development, set objectives, produce plans for period of study and development including selection from a range of production and study skills workshops; - 2.
+Participation in communities of interest, engaging in debates, presenting in public and on-line, and involvement in public relations workshops; - Participation in, and reflection on, professional practice, possibly including an industry placement or production work within the university; working independently and in teams; - 4.
+Exploring and evaluating current issues and problems in professional or academic practice and involvement in public relations master classes; - 5.
+Reflection on personal development and preparation of plans for the future.

-Full-time students will go through phases 1&2 in the first semester; 3&4 in the second semester; and 5 in their MA work.
+Full-time students will go through phases 1 and 2 in the first semester; 3 and 4 in the second semester; and 5 in their MA work.
 Part-time students go through successive phases to structure their learning.
 As part-time students can take most taught modules in any order, progression is assured through the PDP process.